231122.FINAL_05-2048x1152-1

 Will electric scooters be able to use the bridge?

-Privately owned electric scooters can only be used on private land.
-Nottinghamshire County Council does not permit an e-scooter scheme, and as the bridge crosses the boundary between the city and county if the bridge was open now you would be able to get to the bridge on the north side by e-scooter but you would not be able to cross.
+Nottinghamshire County Council does not currently permit a public e-scooter scheme, and as the bridge crosses the boundary between the city and county if the bridge was open now you would be able to get to the bridge on the north side using a dott e-scooter but you would not be able to cross.

 How will you stop vehicles from using the bridge?